 A few of you know that my seemingly healthy and dear, dear father-in-law was diagnosed with lung cancer not long after Christmas.
 When it comes to in-laws, I’ve been blessed.
 Kind, caring, generous…they are two of my favorite people in the world.
-We were hoping my father-in-law would have more time…so he could watch his grandchildren marry and spoil his future great grandchildren as he did his grandchildren.
+We were hoping my father-in-law would have more time…so he could watch his grandchildren marry and spoil his future great-grandchildren as he did his grandchildren.
 This was not to be.
 His disease moved quickly and ferociously…and I would send treats for him when Bill would visit for the weekend.

-He and I shared our love of smoked fish, breads with nuts and dried fruit as well as all apple desserts.
+He and I shared our love of smoked fish, bread with nuts and dried fruit as well as all apple desserts.
 For years he had searched for a recipe similar to his German grandmother’s apple kuchen…and finally my brother-in-law, Dan, found “the” recipe in an old family recipe box.
-Dan tried his best to recreate this German apple cake, but apparently it got over-baked…”long story,” he relayed in his email.
+Dan tried his best to recreate this German apple cake, but apparently it got over-baked…”Long story,” he relayed in his email.

 German Apple Cake

 I tweaked this Apple Kuchen Recipe slightly by adding tiny pats of butter before baking.
 Fred remembered his grandmother dotting her kuchen with butter before popping it in the oven.
 There’s also a cottage cheese version…you just mix two cups of cottage cheese into the sugar/cream mixture and use that instead of the apples.
 I used my mandoline to slice the apples thinly…as I wanted them to get them tender during the short cooking time.
 It gave me great pleasure be able to give my father-in-law a taste of his childhood…